natsuhiko/PHM/README.md

 		/path/to/your/peak_bed.tbx.gz \
 		/path/to/your/output_file_bayeslm1.gz

-The first 2 arguments (1 and 2219) suggests it computes BFs for all 2,219 peaks on chromosome 22 as a single batch.
+The first 2 arguments (1 and 2219) suggest it computes BFs for all 2,219 peaks on chromosome 22 as a single batch.
 You can split peaks into equaly sized bins for parallelise the job.
 For example,

 	sh $PHMDIR/script/bayeslm1.sh 4 100 ...